 Although noise-induced hearing loss usually happens gradually, the damage is irreversible - even if you're young.
-"Noise isn't just a problem for those working on construction sites or around heavy machinery," says Sasha Brown, WorkSafeBC audiologist.
-"Even environments such as loud restaurants, bars, and recreation centres can damage your hearing.
-If you have to raise your voice to be heard by someone an arm's length (one metre) away, the noise level is likely hazardous."
+Noise isn't just a problem for those working on construction sites or around heavy machinery.
+Even environments such as loud restaurants, bars, and recreation centres can damage your hearing.
+If you have to raise your voice to be heard by someone an arm's length (one metre) away, the noise level is likely hazardous.
 Working in a kitchen and can't hear your co-worker next to you over the sound of the blender?
 That's hazardous noise you're being exposed to.

-"Hearing loss can happen when you're exposed to noise louder than 85 decibels.
+Hearing loss can happen when you're exposed to noise louder than 85 decibels.
 It's painless, so you may not realize something is wrong until it's too late.
-And noise-induced hearing loss cannot be fixed," notes Brown.
+And noise-induced hearing loss cannot be fixed.
+The chart below shows the decibel levels of common noise sources and the maximum amount of time you should spend near them to avoid permanent hearing loss.

-"Remember that it's your employer's responsibility to reduce workplace noise.
-If the noise can't be reduced to safe levels, you'll need to wear hearing protection," adds Brown.
+Remember that it's your employer's responsibility to reduce workplace noise.
+If the noise can't be reduced to safe levels, you'll need to wear hearing protection.